BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 Other sensors could be used.
 Note that only the I2C interface has been implemented and tested; a SPI interface is possible with additional work and testing.

 ## Processor
 The present software is written for the ESP32 and ESP8266 processors.
+If wanting to send the orientation data via Signal K, then you should choose the ESP32 processor, as the SensESP/Signal K library is not intended for the ESP8266.
 With some rewriting of the I2C and timing routines, the code can be ported to other processors.

 ## Dependencies
 The fusion code and associated project files have been written for and